bootdotdev/blog/content/education/state-of-learning-to-code-2024.md

 I've been building a learning curriculum for backend developers for the last 3 years, but I've mostly been relying on qualitative feedback and my own intuitions.

-_Well now I have my own quantatative data_, and as the founder/grand magus of [Boot.dev](https://www.boot.dev), I'm gonna use it.
+_Well now I have my own quantitative data_, and as the founder/grand magus of [Boot.dev](https://www.boot.dev), I'm gonna use it.
 I figured I'd also share it with you, if you're interested.

 ## What is this report?

-This is primarily an info dump of our Boot.dev learners's stats (aggregated and anonymized of course) with some of my own commentary.
+This is primarily an info dump of our Boot.dev learners' stats (aggregated and anonymized of course) with some of my own commentary.
 Obviously, **I'll only include data that makes me look correct and smart**.

 ## High-level numbers